 Stay: Choosing your Birmingham accommodation

 Birmingham's best bars, shops and clubs are all around the city centre, so it's important for your base to be in a good location.
 Fortunately we've got a great range of city-centre accommodation, which ranges from great value options to a more luxurious nights stay.
 Our 3 star hotels in Birmingham offer a comfortable nights stay near the city centre, and our 4 star options are perfect for pushing the boat out!
 Alternatively if you're after a bit of space we've got excellent self-catering options.
 Or why not try Glamping?
-See our Birmingham accommodation page.
+See our Birmingham hen party houses.

 Party: Where to head after dark

 As a party city there's a huge range of drinking options for your big night out - whether you're after traditional pubs, glitzy bars or pumping nightclubs.
 In and around the city centre there's a great selection, and it's important for your group to head to the most fun, hen-friendly ones - which is where we come in.
 As well as top bar and club recommendations we've got terrific evening entertainment, why not have cheeky Butlers in the Buff look after you, enjoy some lung-belting karaoke or play sleuth in a murder mystery evening - all topped off with q-jump nightclubbing!
 Check out our Birmingham hen night ideas.

 When: The best times to visit for a hen party in Birmingham